-Trinity loves to send people into the world, supporting brothers and sisters as they seek to reach and serve people in places as diverse as Singapore, Spain, East Oxford and the Middle East.
+Trinity loves to send people into the world, supporting brothers and sisters as they seek to reach and serve people in places as diverse as Singapore, Spain and the Middle East.

 Zach Jackman, originally an American, but with lots of reasons to consider himself an adopted Englishman is serving with Samaritans Purse in the Middle East, working with disadvantaged and struggling people groups in those regions.
 We enjoy seeing Zach regularly and hearing from him about his work.

 As a senior itinerant speaker with RZIM, Max is passionate about the power of the gospel of Jesus Christ to transform lives.
 His research interests relate to the relationships between faith, politics, public policy, economics, and moral reasoning.
 Born in Sri Lanka, Max’s family moved to Australia as refugees when he was one year old.
 He has worked as a lawyer and a political and policy adviser, including time as senior social policy adviser to the Leader of the Australian Opposition.
 Max was educated at the Australian National University and the University of Oxford and he speaks at churches, businesses, universities, public and government events, debates, and conferences.
 He lives in Singapore with his wife, Fiona, and son, Zachary.